 “We are especially worried for children, as they are most susceptible to hypothermia, but also to violence and exploitation from smugglers trying to take advantage of their difficult situation,” said Gordana Ivkovic-Grujic, the IRC’s Balkans country director.
 “The IRC is proud of the commitment of its partners in Serbia who brave the cold together with refugees, trying to provide them with some relief.”

 Authorities have declared an emergency situation in Serbian municipalities along the borders with Bulgaria and Macedonia due to snow and temperatures plunging to –24 Fahrenheit.
 The situation is especially difficult in

 the area close to Dimitrovgrad on Bulgarian border, where the unwelcoming mountain terrain is covered in more than two feet of snow.
 The IRC is reaching out to refugees in distress through Refugee.Info, a website designed for refugees to access with mobile phones, with hotline numbers providing information about urgent aid or accommodations.

 On the northern border, around 100 asylum seekers are braving snow and icy wind by camping in the open while they wait to begin Hungarian asylum procedures.
 Mobile teams are assisting them with winter clothes, and reaching out with medical services to people staying at the Subotica bus station and in other public spaces.

 Serbian authorities are trying to relocate refugees from the undignified, unsafe and unhygienic conditions in improvised shelters.
-IRC partners are helping to provide timely and adequate information to facilitate their relocation to official government-run centers.
-The IRC is also supporting the centers by providing heating fuel and equipment, furniture, baby food and diapers.
+IRC partners are helping to provide timely and adequate information to facilitate their relocation to official government-run centres.
+The IRC is also supporting the centres by providing heating fuel and equipment, furniture, baby food and nappies.